g-gar/Orchid/README.md

-# Orchid Job Orchestrator 🚀
+# Orchid Workflow Orchestrator 🚀

-**Dynamic and Extensible YAML-based Task Orchestrator**
+**Dynamic, Extensible, and Developer-Friendly YAML-based Task Orchestrator**

 ---

 ## 📜 Description

-Orchid is a lightweight and powerful job orchestrator built with Java 17 and Spring Boot.
-It allows defining complex workflows using YAML configuration files, where each task is broken down into stages and actions.
-Its modular design facilitates extension with custom Java classes (plugins) per task, without needing to recompile the orchestrator's core.
+Orchid is a lightweight yet powerful job orchestrator built with Java 17 and Spring Boot.
+It empowers you to define complex workflows using intuitive YAML configuration files, where each task (job) is broken down into sequential stages, and each stage into a series of actions.
+Orchid's core philosophy is to provide flexibility and extensibility, allowing for custom Java classes (plugins) to be loaded per job without recompiling the orchestrator.

-This project was born from the need to automate sequential and conditional processes declaratively, offering a flexible solution for various use cases.
+This project aims to simplify the automation of sequential, conditional, and data-driven processes by offering a declarative approach to workflow management.

 ---

 ## ✨ Key Features

-* **YAML Task Definition:** Describe your workflows intuitively and legibly.
+* **Declarative YAML Workflows:** Define jobs, stages, and actions in a human-readable YAML format.
-* **Hierarchical Structure:** Organize tasks into `Jobs` > `Stages` > `Actions`.
+* **Hierarchical Structure:** Organize tasks logically: `Jobs` > `Stages` > `Actions`.
 * **Versatile Action Types:**
-    * `spel`: Executes SpEL (Spring Expression Language) expressions for dynamic logic and data manipulation.
+    * `spel`: Execute SpEL (Spring Expression Language) expressions for dynamic logic, data manipulation, and assignments.
-    * `loop`: Iterates over numerical ranges or collections from the context.
+    * `loop`: Iterate over numerical ranges or collections from the `jobContext`.
+Supports modification of the `jobContext` from within the loop body.
-    * `conditional`: Executes actions based on the result of a SpEL expression.
+    * `conditional`: Execute a sequence of actions based on the boolean outcome of a SpEL expression.
-    * `command`: Executes operating system commands.
+    * `command`: Run operating system commands.
-    * `javaMethod`: Invokes methods of Spring beans or utility classes.
-* **Job Context:** A data map (`jobContext`) shared and modified throughout the execution of a task.
+    * `javaMethod`: Highly flexible action to:
+        * Instantiate classes (from plugins or classpath) using constructors (with or without arguments).
+        * Invoke methods on existing objects in the `jobContext`.
+        * Invoke methods on Spring-managed beans.
+        * Invoke methods on newly instantiated objects.
+* **Dynamic Job Context (`jobContext`):**
+    * A `ConcurrentHashMap` shared across all actions within a single job execution.
+    * Stores initial parameters, intermediate results, and final outputs.
+    * Supports nested parameters from `parameters.yml` which are automatically flattened (e.g., `http.delay` becomes accessible as `jobContext['http.delay']`).
+* **Implicit Previous Result (`#previousResult`):**
+    * Within a sequence of actions (e.g., under a stage or in a loop/conditional body), the special SpEL variable `#previousResult` holds the unboxed result of the immediately preceding action in that sequence.
+* **Flexible Result Handling (`returnToContextAs`):**
+    * Assigns the result of an action (after automatic `Optional` unboxing) to a key in `jobContext`.
+    * Can be a simple key name (e.g., `myResultKey`).
+    * Can be a SpEL expression for more complex assignments or updates to existing objects in `jobContext` (e.g., `#myObject.setProperty(#actionResult)`), where `#actionResult` is the unboxed result of the current action.
-* **Per-Task Plugin System:**
+* **Per-Job Plugin System:**
-    * Dynamic loading of individual `.jar` and `.class` files located in a `lib/` subdirectory of each task.
+    * Dynamically load `.jar` files and individual `.class` files from a `lib/` subdirectory within each job's folder.
-    * Allows invoking custom utility classes from SpEL (`T(com.package.MyClass).method()`) without recompiling the orchestrator.
+    * Loaded classes are available to SpEL's `T()` type operator (e.g., `T(com.myplugin.MyUtil).staticMethod()`) and for instantiation via the `javaMethod` action.
+* **Automatic Job Loading & Selective Execution:**
-* **Automatic Task Loading:** Scans a `jobs/` directory in the classpath at startup to automatically discover and execute tasks.
+    * Scans a `jobs/` directory in the classpath at startup.
+    * Executes all found jobs by default.
+    * Supports selective execution of jobs via the `--jobs=jobId1,jobId2` command-line argument (or `--jobs=all`).
-* **Initial Parameters per Task:** Define a `parameters.yml` file alongside each `job.yml` to provide initial data to the `jobContext`.
+* **Initial Parameters per Job:**
+    * Define a `parameters.yml` alongside `job.yml` for initial `jobContext` values.
+    * Supports nested structures which are flattened into dot-separated keys.
 * **Internationalized Logging (i18n):**
-    * Log messages externalized in `logs.properties` files.
+    * Log messages are externalized (e.g., `logs.properties`, `logs_es.properties`).
-    * Support for multiple languages (e.g., `logs_es.properties`, `logs_en.properties`).
-    * Configurable locale via the `app.locale` property in `application.properties`.
+    * Application locale for logs is configurable via `app.locale` in `application.properties`.
-* **Detailed Execution Lineage Tracking:** Clear logs showing the complete path from the root stage to the current action, facilitating debugging.
+* **Detailed Execution Lineage Tracking:** Logs clearly indicate the execution path (Stage > Parent Action > Current Action), aiding debugging.
+* **Argument Coercion & Instantiation for `javaMethod`:**
+    * Automatic type coercion for common types (e.g., `Integer` to `Long`) for constructor and method arguments.
+    * Supports instantiating complex method parameter objects if the YAML argument is a SpEL list representing constructor arguments for that parameter type (e.g., `args: ["#{ {arg1ForParamObject, arg2ForParamObject} }"]`).

 ---